 Admission Requirements to the Upper-Division Major:

-Admission to the limited access JMS programs requires the following:
+Admission to the limited access JMC programs requires the following:

 1) completion of at least 52 semester hours; and

 2) a cumulative grade point average on all college work attempted of at least 2.70; and